dougeby/IntuneDocs/intune/data-warehouse-app-only-auth.md

 ## Azure KeyVault

-The below process uses a private method to process and convert an app key.
+The following process uses a private method to process and convert an app key.
 This private method has been named SecureString.
 As an alternative, you could use Azure KeyVault to store the app key.
 For more information, see [Key Vault](https://azure.microsoft.com/services/key-vault/).

 ## Create a Web App

-In this section, you will provide details about the Web app you would like Intune to point to.
+In this section, you provide details about the Web app you would like Intune to point to.
 A web app is a client-server application.
 The server provides the web app, which includes the UI, content, and functionality.
 This type of app is separately maintained on the Web.
 You use Intune to grant a web app access to Intune.
 The data flow is initiated by the web app.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Using **Search resources, services and docs** field near the top of the Azure portal, search for **Azure Active Directory**.